xu-bu/REST-k8s-Helm/README.md

    - secretRef:
        name: {{ include "youtube-stats-chart.fullname" . }}-secrets
  ```
+ Then change path of livenessProbe and readinessProbe to /youtube/channel/stats, change ports to 10101.
- Then create secretes.yaml in the same folder as a template for generating secret object.
+ Create secretes.yaml in the same folder as a template for generating secret object.
 The content was shown in this project.

- Finnally go to values.yaml and configure everything.
+ Finnally go to values.yaml configure everything and go to Chart.yaml to give it a nice version name.

 # Reference:
 https://github.com/askcloudarchitech/go-rest-api-kubernetes-example